Torphedo/BOTW-ModdingGuide/README.md

 # Basic Cemu Setup

--Download Cemu (http://cemu.info/index.html#download).
+-Download [Cemu](http://cemu.info/index.html#download).
 Unzip, then download Cemuhook (https://cemuhook.sshnuke.net/) and extract it into Cemu's folder.

 -Run Cemu.
 Don't fill in the custom mlc or games folder, just hit "Download latest community graphics packs".
 Press "Next", then "Close".
 If Cemuhook was installed right, there will be a bar on the bottom of the window asking you to download shared fonts.
 Click download.